ACCESS-Community-Hub/access-esm1.6-dev-experiments/.github/ISSUE_TEMPLATE/repository-access-request.md

 Lodging this issue will notify an admin to grant you write access.

 Once access is granted, please follow the contribution guidelines in the [`README`](https://github.com/ACCESS-Community-Hub/access-esm1.6-dev-experiments).

-All changes to the `main` branch must be made via pull requests.